DONALD ALTMAN, M.A., LPC

 Terry Marks-Tarlow, Ph.D., has been a clinical psychologist for over 30 years.
 She teaches developmental neurobiology and travels nationally and internationally to give clinical workshops and teach mindfulness techniques.

 Dr. Marks-Tarlow combines science with art masterfully.
 She strives to “walk her talk” by embodying a balanced life.
 She dances nearly daily; draws and illustrates her own books; practices and occasionally teaches yoga breakthrough workshops.

 She has authored several books.
-Psyche’s Veil (2008, Routledge) takes a ground-breaking look at the importance of nonlinear dynamics to clinical theory.
-Clinical Intuition in Psychotherapy (2012, Norton) examines the importance of imagination, creativity, and play to effective psychotherapy.
-Awakening Clinical Intuition (2014, Norton) won the 2015 Gradiva Nomination for Best Book, as awarded by the National Association for the Advancement of Psychoanalysis.
-Her most recent book is Truly Mindful Coloring: Stay Calm, Reduce Stress & Self-Express (2016, PPM).
+Psyche’s Veil (Routledge, 2008) takes a ground-breaking look at the importance of nonlinear dynamics to clinical theory.
+Clinical Intuition in Psychotherapy (Norton, 2012) examines the importance of imagination, creativity, and play to effective psychotherapy.
+Awakening Clinical Intuition (Norton, 2014) won the 2015 Gradiva Nomination for Best Book, as awarded by the National Association for the Advancement of Psychoanalysis.
+She is also the author of Truly Mindful Coloring: Stay Calm, Reduce Stress & Self-Express (PESI, 2016).